A resource and support center that addresses issues of sexual assault and other bias incidents

 - Students interested in creating art that brings awareness.

 - Students interested in research on sexual assault, bias incidents, and discrimination.

 How can I get involved?

 Everyone has the ability to do their part to prevent bias incidents and hate crimes.
-Creating a "hate free zone" starts with you.
+Creating a safe space starts with you.

 - Spread the message that differences are something to be appreciated.

 - Contribute to the art and awareness projects at the FIRE Place.

 - Visit the FIRE Place and check out our awareness bookshelf.